 5. Supporting human and animal health

 Healthy soils produce nutrient-dense crops, which are essential for balanced human and animal diets.
-However, as soils become depleted, the nutritional value of our food may decline, an issue increasingly linked to rising health concerns.
+However, as soils become depleted, the nutritional value of our food may decline.
+This is an issue that has been increasingly linked to rising animal and human health concerns.
+Maintaining fertile soils not only supports productive farming but also contributes to better nutrition and long-term public health.

 The role of microbiomes in soil health

-The soil microbiome, a rich community of bacteria, fungi, and other microorganisms actively contribute to essential processes like nutrient cycling, soil structure improvement, and disease suppression.
+The soil microbiome, a rich community of bacteria, fungi, and their interactions with higher order organisms actively contribute to essential processes like nutrient cycling, soil structure improvement, plant growth promotion, and disease suppression.

-Understanding the intricate relationships within the soil microbiome opens up new possibilities, offering a holistic and sustainable alternative for improving soil health.
-Here’s a closer look at some key ways the soil microbiome improves soil health:
+Understanding the intricate relationships within the soil opens up new possibilities, offering a holistic and sustainable alternative for improving soil health.
+Here’s a closer look at some keyways the soil microbiome improves soil health:

 1. Nutrient cycling

 Microbes drive natural nutrient cycles by breaking down organic matter and making key elements like nitrogen, phosphorus, and potassium available to plants.
 Some even fix atmospheric nitrogen.
-These natural processes can complement external inputs, offering a more integrated and sustainable approach to soil fertility.
+These natural processes can be used to break down applied organic fertilisers and can complement the targeted use of inorganic fertilisers, offering a more integrated and sustainable approach to soil fertility.

 2. Improving soil structure & water retention